 WFI Optical Elements

 The Wide Field Instrument (WFI) has a number of optical elements that are used for imaging and dispersive/spectroscopic scientific applications.
-The properties of these elements are described below.
+These elements include the element wheel assembly with the filters: Grism, F213, F062, F106, F129, Prism, F158, F184, F146, F087, and Dark.
+Their properties are described in this article.

 Element Wheel Assembly